FhG-IISB-MKI/cleanqrl-docs/docs/algorithms/ddpg.md

   </span>
 </div>

-Additionally to these changes to the ```Agent```class, we also need to specify a function for the ansatz of the parameterized quantum circuit.
+Additionally, we also need to specify a function for the ansatz of the parameterized quantum circuit.

 ```py title="ddpg_quantum.py" linenums="1"
 def parameterized_quantum_circuit(